WayfaringBloke/dnd/writing/msns/3_Picket.md

 	1. Driven in the back of an uncomfy van for an hour
 	2. Boiling hot whiskey + coffee severed from a barrel marked biohazard.
 DR 14 Toughness, +1 Worker Solidarity, d2 damage
 	3. Talk to workers about their struggles, try to pretend to be workers yourself
-3. Cyber-scabs
+3. Scabs
-	1. 4 guys pull up on a forklift in green overalls
+	1. A bunch of guys pull up in green overalls
 	2.
 	3. Threaten picketing workers
 	4. Combat!